BioplatformsAustralia/dataportal-usersupport/find_filter_download.md

        - `README.txt`
        - `urls.txt`

+If you wish to download the data from your cloud or HPC environment, copy the Zip archive to that system, extract it, and run the download from there directly.
+This means you will have access to the reliable, high-speed connection to the internet provided by that environment, as well as any attached storage resources.

 7. `README.txt` provides instructions for data download: **PLEASE READ THIS!**
 8. `package_metadata` contains a spreadsheet file with the metadata relevant to the downloaded filtered data set
 9. `resource_metada` contains a spreadsheet file with the metadata relevant to the files which comprise the filtered data set